Air Permit for Aggregate Crushing Plant - 79 Fenmar Drive, Toronto

 What Could Change

 If approved, Sanscon could operate crushers, screeners, and diesel equipment at this Toronto site.
-The permit would set limits on air emissions including silica dust and nitrogen oxides.
-Conditions may require dust suppression measures and monitoring.
+The permit would set limits on emissions including particulate matter and silica dust.
+Conditions may require dust control measures.

 Key Issues

-- Should this aggregate crushing plant be approved to operate in this Toronto location?
+- Should this aggregate crushing plant be approved to operate in a Toronto neighbourhood?

-- Are the proposed emission controls adequate to protect nearby residents and workers?
+- Are the proposed emission controls adequate to protect nearby residents?

-- What conditions should be placed on noise and dust from the facility?
+- What conditions should be placed on dust and noise from the facility?

 How to Participate

 - Review the proposal details on this consultation page.
-Supporting materials may be available to view in person by contacting the ministry.
+Note the ERO number 025-1417 for your submission.